joeweiss/birdnetlib/README.md

 - [Watch a directory for new files, then analyze with multiple analyzer models as files are saved](https://github.com/joeweiss/birdnetlib/blob/main/examples/watch_directory_multi_analyzer.py)
 - [Watch a directory for new files, and apply datetimes by parsing file names (eg _2022-08-15-birdnet-21:05:52.wav_) prior to analyzing](https://github.com/joeweiss/birdnetlib/blob/main/examples/watch_directory_date_filenames.py) This example can also be used to modify lat/lon, min_conf, etc., based on file name prior to analyzing.
 - [Limit detections to certain species by passing a predefined species list to the analyzer](https://github.com/joeweiss/birdnetlib/blob/main/examples/predefined_species_list.py) Useful when searching for a particular set of bird detections.
+- [Extract detections as audio file samples](https://github.com/joeweiss/birdnetlib/blob/main/examples/analyze_and_extract.py) Supports extractions as .flac, .wav and .mp3.
+Can be filtered to only extract files above a separate minimum confidence value.

 ## About BirdNET-Lite and BirdNET-Analyzer